aida-dataset-register/aida-dataset-register.github.io/_datasets/10.23698/aida/lnco2.md

-Imaging Diagnostics Arena ([AIDA](https://medtech4health.se/aida)) for any purpose with or without fee is hereby granted, provided that the above copyright notice and this permission notice appear in all copies, and that publications resulting from the use of this data include the authors of this dataset Gordan Maras and Martin Lindvall in the author list and cite the following works:
+Imaging Diagnostics Arena ([AIDA](https://medtech4health.se/aida)) for any purpose with or without fee is hereby granted, provided that the above copyright notice and this permission notice appear in all copies, and that publications resulting from the use of this data cite the following works:

 {{ page.datacite.author | map: "name" | array_to_sentence_string }}
 ({{ page.datacite.datePublished | date: "%Y" }})